RicardoRivera7/Microsoft_Exchange_Email_Security/README.md

 Go back to your admin/employee outlook and check to see the email you just got <br/>
 You should see the warning message and below that you should see the body text that was sent by the gmail user <br/>
-That meaans our "Flag External Email" rule was successful! <br/>
+That means our "Flag External Email" rule was successful! <br/>
 <img src="https://i.imgur.com/GWNJ2Ac.png" height="80%" width="80%" alt="ExchangeSecurity"/>
 <br/>
 <br/>

-Now we need to test our second secnario, sending a suspicious link in the body of the email <br/>
+Now we need to test our second scenario, sending a suspicious link in the body of the email <br/>
 First name the subject something like "TestLink" <br/>
 Now get any link that you know is safe, I did https://www.youtube.com/ <br/>
 Don't just paste the link, add the link as a hyperlink (Ex: in gmail click the "Insert Link" at the bottom of the email) <br/>